 12. Machine Learning Model

-Build and deploy a machine learning model like a recommendation system using libraries scikit-learn or TensorFlow.
+Create a machine learning model (like a recommendation system) and deploy it using libraries such as scikit-learn or TensorFlow.

 13. Portfolio Website